-The current study shows that the minority of student's participants reported healthy practices regarding heat stroke as provide fluid as soon as possible, respiratory problems as, hypotension as a semi-Fowler's position, spring conjunctivitis pre promotion program while the majority of them reported preventive measures post promotion program with a statistically significant difference between the two study phases, its emphasis the importance of promotion program.
-It was lined with Alebaji et al., (2022), who study the Knowledge, Prevention, and Practice of Heat Strokes among the Public in the United Arab Emirates.
-Most participants believe that avoiding outdoor activities can prevent heat strokes, also showed that a huge proportion of the population in the UAE did not have sufficient knowledge about heat stroke, prevention. and management.
-This improvement may due to the awareness and ability of nursing students to face projected environmental challenges to human health after implementation of promotion program.
-Studies by Parker et al., (2019) found similar results, with the majority of respondents indicating they were observing the impacts of climate change on the health, commonly as increased in respiratory conditions due to air pollution or allergies.
+The current study shows that the student's minority of participants reported healthy practices regarding heat stroke as provide fluid as soon as possible, respiratory problems hypotension as a semi-Fowler's position, spring conjunctivitis pre promotion program while the majority of them reported preventive measures promotion program with a statistically significant difference between the two phases, its emphasis importance of promotion program.
+It was lined with Alebaji et al., (2022), who study the Knowledge, Prevention, and Practice of Heat Strokes among the Public in the United Arab Emirates, Most participants believe that avoiding outdoor activities can prevent heat strokes, also showed that a huge proportion of the population in the UAE did not have sufficient knowledge about heat stroke, prevention, and management. improvement may due to the awareness and ability of nursing students to face projected environmental challenges to human health after implementation of promotion program.
+Studies by Parker et al., (2019) found similar results, with the majority of respondents indicating they were observing the impacts of climate change on the health, most commonly as increased in respiratory conditions due to air pollution or allergies.

-The current results were congruent with those of Rye et al., (2014), whose study entitled changes in outdoor workers' sunrelated attitudes, beliefs, and behaviors and found that around one third of study participants using sunscreen and the minority of them wearing thin clothing covering the whole body.
-The study findings were in agreement with that of Tuladhar & Gurung, (2020) who studied "Knowledge of conjunctivitis among high school students in Pokhara valley of Western Nepal " and reported majority of the students correctly responded t o the practices regarding eye conjunctivitis.
-From researchers' point of view health education to the students and proper management can help in prevention of the eye conjunctivitis that result from climate change.
-These findings are supporting the second research hypothesis.
+The current results were congruent with those of Rye et al., (2014), whose study entitled changes in outdoor workers' sun-related attitudes, beliefs, and behaviors and found that around one third study participants using sunscreen and the minority of them wearing thin clothing covering the whole body.
+The study findings were in agreement with that of Tuladhar & who Gurung, (2020)studied Knowledge of conjunctivitis among high school students in Pokhara valley of reported Western Nepal and majority of the students correctly respon ded to the practices regarding conjunctivitis.
+From researchers' point of view health education to the students and proper management can help in prevention of the eye conjunctivitis that result from climate change. findings are supporting the second research hypothesis.

 The finding highlighted the importance of this promotion program on the knowledge, perception and reported practices regarding climate change health risks among newly nursing students.
 As Post intervention shown a highly significant improvement (p<0.0001).

 These results approve the study hypothesis of this study which stated" There will be a significance difference between pre and post promotion program regarding perception and reported practices toward climate change health risks among study group.

-As regard shows that there were statistically significant association between total Knowledge score with Perception and reported practices post promotion program.
+As regard shows that there were significant statistically association between total Knowledge score with Perception and reported practices post promotion program.
 This study's results showed that scores of the environmental knowledge had a positive, and significant correlation with perception and it was similar to the study result of Makki et al., (2022) and Kahyaoglu, (2022) revealed a correlation between environmental knowledge and Perception.
-Environmental education in higher education is crucial in a developing country, where there is a significant demand for natural resource use, consumption, and production.
+Environmental education in higher education is crucial in a developing country, where there is a significant for natural resource consumption, and production.